ADGEfficiency/programming-resources/fundamentals/programming.md

 # Principles of programming

-*Ideas, heuristics & mental models*
+*Ideas, heuristics & mental models - very pretentious*

 Mindsets of experienced programmers:
+- how do I check this works (is this code tested)?
 - why does this code need to change?
 - who needs to read it?
-- is this code tested?
+- where will this code run?

 ## Zen of Python

-Try the following in your shell:

 ```bash
 $ python -c "import this"